julianchurchill/text-adventure/README.md

 TTA1 v2.2.x/TTA2 v1.0.x
 ---

+- [FEATURE] A step-by-step walkthrough in plain English is now available.
+The displayed text is faded up to the current scored position.
 - [FEATURE] One shot contextual text can be displayed on entering a room and is then proceeded by the normal room description.
 - [FEATURE] Map - shows where you've been
 - [FEATURE] Added location area to title bar